 Where do you want to go with your partner?
 How does your life look like in five years, in 15, now with the age of 75?

 What’s the most beautiful future vision you could think of?
 What are you going to do to make it a reality?

-Audio is 100% just as important as the visuals when it comes to your film.
-Vows, speeches, etc. are all dependent on good, clean audio to be useful in your video.
+Audio is 100% just as important as visuals for your film.
+Vows, speeches, live music are all dependent on good, clean audio to be useful in your video.

 Dedicated Photo Times

 Most of the day, we will be capturing gorgeous candid shots, but here are some notes about our more structured shoot times: